jinghao/jinghao.github.com/_posts/2007-10-12-proud-to-be-naked.md

 I don't know, but it's good to have clothes.
 Yay, summer-heat.
 Yay, winter-snow (well, not really).

 As we can see, the development of clothing and other forms of artificial protection was purely prudential.
-So, why do <a href="http://www.informationweek.com/news/showArticle.jhtml?articleID=202401630" target="_blank">people care about clothing-penetrating security scans that completely anonymize the person being scanned?</a>
+So, why do [people care about clothing-penetrating security scans that completely anonymize the person being scanned?](http://www.informationweek.com/news/showArticle.jhtml?articleID=202401630)